aherbert/gdsc-smlm/docs/model_plugins.rst

        Set to the same as the ``Match signal`` to ignore the ramped scoring function.

-   * - Initial StdDev
+   * - PSF
-     - The initial 2D Gaussian standard deviation for fitting.
+     - The PSF for fitting.
 The width is expressed in pixels.
 By default it is set using the configured width of the PSF used to generate the data and should not need adjusting (unless it is intended to benchmark an incorrectly calibrated fitting algorithm).

+       See section :numref:`{number}: {name} <fitting_plugins:Fitting Parameters>`.

    * - Fitting width
      - Define the size of the region around a candidate to use for fitting.
 The region size in pixels is set using the ``Fitting width`` multiplied by the ``Initial StdDev``.